Mackay Northern Access Upgrade, construct additional lanes

 Positive outcomes for Janes Creek

-Janes Creek originates in the hills and cane lands of Farleigh and Richmond approximately 10km north-west of the CBD of Mackay.
+Janes Creek originates in the hills and cane lands of Farleigh and Richmond around 10km north-west of the CBD of Mackay.
 The creek changes its name to The Gooseponds downstream of Farleigh.
-It then passes through the localities of Glenella and Mount Pleasant and eventually joins Vines Creek in North Mackay, which then discharges into the Bassett Basin at the mouth of the Pioneer River.
+It then passes through the localities of Glenella and Mount Pleasant and eventually joins Vines Creek in North Mackay, which discharges into the Bassett Basin at the mouth of the Pioneer River.

 The watercourse is deeply carved with steep banks.
 During environmental surveys in 2017, a near vertical dry pitched rock was identified on the southern side of the creek bank.
 As rock walls in nearby Farleigh were found to be of South Sea Islander origin, this dry pitched rock warranted some investigation.